 Add web tools for sharing screen, camera, files, audio, video, and telephone connection.

 The Tywi API components can be used with almost any other system that accesses the internet.
 Therefore, you can add Tywi to your existing applications with ease.
 If you are looking for collaboration tools to make a global communication system, you may want to try the Voxeet collaboration suite.
 Voxeet is extremely compatible with Tywi, easy to use, and includes inventions such as HD quality audio at low bandwidth.
 For more information go: http://www.voxeet.com/api-sdk

 Send the voice of a professional (human) simultaneous interpreter (e.g. United Nations style) from any laptop or device via Tywi, and distribute the voice to hundreds or thousands.

 Functions for on-line webinars and on-site large conference facilities.
-In-room sound can be distributed using audience devices, LAN, or channel earphones; whereas webinar sound is a popup that appears in any web conferencing software at a click on a URL in the chat field.
+In-room sound can be distributed to hundreds of people using hannel earphones or can be broadcast on local LAN at zero cost to the audience or event organizer.
+Webinar sound is a popup that appears in any web conferencing software at a click on a URL in the chat field.